 As modifier keys on a keyboard can vary greatly, there is no way for me to know your keyboard’s precise configuration.
 For this reason, I will be discussing locations of keys on the standard Apple keyboard, the keyboard that comes built-in on Mac laptops and is included externally with Mac desktops.

-At the bottom row from left to right are the Function, Control, Option, and Command keys, followed by the space bar.
+At the bottom row from left to right are the Globe, Control, Option, and Command keys, followed by the space bar.
 To the right of the space bar is another Command key, another Option key, and the arrow keys.
 On Macs without a Touch Bar, on the top row from left to right is the Escape key, followed by twelve function keys.

 Like other screenreaders on desktop operating systems, VoiceOver is designed to be operated primarily from the keyboard, with a combination of VoiceOver commands and universal system and app keyboard shortcuts.
 VoiceOver commands are denoted by the VoiceOver modifier, which is either the control and option keys or the caps lock key.
-This is referred to as, “VO,” for short.
-Therefore, if you are instructed, for example, to press VO Space, hold down the control and option keys, or the caps lock key, and press the space bar.
+This is referred to as “VO” for short.
+Therefore, if you are instructed, for example, to press VO-Space, hold down the control and option keys (or the caps lock key) and press the space bar.

 The menu bar

 The menu bar contains useful commands for apps, as well as global tasks like restarting or shutting down.
-From anywhere in macOS, access the menu bar by pressing VO M. You are initially focused on the Apple Menu, located on the left.
+From anywhere in macOS, access the menu bar by pressing VO-M. You are initially focused on the Apple Menu, located on the left.
 This menu is always shown, and contains commands that you can access from anywhere.

 The menu immediately to the right is the name of the current app in focus.
-For example, if you are working in Mail, the menu to the right of the Apple menu will be named, “Mail.”
+For example, if you are working in Mail, the menu to the right of the Apple menu will be named “Mail.”
 The rest of the menus depend on what app you have in focus, but are often file, edit, view, etc. Use the left and right arrow keys to navigate between menus, and the up and down arrow keys to cycle through the available options; press VO-Space to select an option.

 macOS keyboard shortcuts

-- new: Command N
+- new: Command-N

-- open: Command O
+- open: Command-O

-- close current window: Command W
+- close current window: Command-W

-- quit current app: Command Q
+- quit current app: Command-Q

-- print: Command P
+- print: Command-P

-- copy: Command C
+- copy: Command-C

-- paste: Command V
+- paste: Command-V

-- cycle between open apps: Command tab
+- cycle between open apps: Command-tab

 Some immediate post setup tips